dberesford/node-async-promises-addon-example/README.md

 ```

 # How it works
-In short, SayWorker.cc is still a `Nan::AsyncWorker`, but instead of being passed a callback, . `v8::promise` is passed instead.
-This is then resolved in the `HandleOKCallback`.
+In short, [SayWorker.cc](https://github.com/dberesford/node-async-promises-addon-example/blob/master/SayWorker.cc) is still a `Nan::AsyncWorker` (as you would do with a [regular callback](https://github.com/dberesford/node-async-promises-addon-example/blob/master/SayWorkerCallback.cc)), but instead of being passed a callback, a `v8::promise` is [passed](https://github.com/dberesford/node-async-promises-addon-example/blob/1ab50a3734b5b8b95a3432030edff41f1b5f0048/SayWorker.cc#L4) instead.
+This is then resolved in the [`HandleOKCallback`](https://github.com/dberesford/node-async-promises-addon-example/blob/master/SayWorker.cc#L20).

 # N-API

-N-API is the successor to NaN for creating native node modules.
-N-API has first class support for promises: https://nodejs.org/api/n-api.html#n_api_promises
+[N-API](https://nodejs.org/api/n-api.html) is the successor to NaN for creating native node modules, and has first class support for promises: https://nodejs.org/api/n-api.html#n_api_promises